danielxfeng/booking_calendar/README.md

   - They are separated to reduce re-renders and decouple UI from logic.

-- **TanStack Query** for auto-fetching and intelligent caching Ensures a smooth user experience when switching calendar views, with minimal network requests and loading delays.
+- **TanStack Query** for auto-fetching and intelligent caching
+  - Ensures a smooth user experience when switching calendar views, with minimal network requests and loading delays.

-- **Axios interceptor** with token expiration handling Gracefully attempts to recover expired tokens without disrupting the user.
+- **Axios interceptor** with token expiration handling
+  - Gracefully attempts to recover expired tokens without disrupting the user.

 - **Custom ScrollSlotPicker**
-  A UI component designed from scratch to offer an intuitive way to select time slots.
+  - A UI component designed from scratch to offer an intuitive way to select time slots.

 - **URL and state sync**
-  Enables deep-linking and state persistence when navigating between dates or sharing calendar views.
+  - Enables deep-linking and state persistence when navigating between dates or sharing calendar views.

-- **Jotai** for clean and minimalistic state management Enables consistent state sharing across components.
+- **Jotai** for clean and minimalistic state management
+  - Enables consistent state sharing across components.

-- **Zod** schema validation integrated with **React Hook Form** Ensures strong typing and robust form validation logic.
+- **Zod** schema validation integrated with **React Hook Form**
+  - Ensures strong typing and robust form validation logic.

 - **Vitest** for unit tests
-  Helps maintain code quality.
+  - Helps maintain code quality.

 ---

 ## Known Issues & Future Improvements

 - UI is unstyled (basic prototype only)
+- Support darkmode
+- Scroll in view does not work on mobile (IOS?)
+- Different color for my bookings
+- Just keep the token in memory (It's fine)
+- To Optimize the form labels.
 - No logout button
 - The "auto-find empty slot" algorithm can be optimized
 - Cannot edit existing bookings